Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Introduction

-for some jointly convex generator $g: \mathbb{R}\times \mathbb{R}^d\to \mathbb{R}$ related to $h$.
-Transferring the terminal dependence on the forward part to the generator is easier to handle in terms of optimization and is the reason why the main results of this paper are a verification and characterization of an optimal strategy $\hat{\pi}^\ast$ for the maximal sub-solutions \eqref{eq:max-subsol} in terms of the following fully coupled forward backward stochastic differential equation
+for some bounded market price of risk $\hat{\theta}$.
+Transferring the terminal dependence on the forward part to the generator allows to state the main results of this paper, namely, a verification and characterization of an optimal strategy $\hat{\pi}^\ast$ in terms of the following fully coupled forward backward stochastic differential equation